-London National Gallery is one of the most famous museums in London and third most visited museum in the world.
+London National Gallery is one of the most famous museums in London and the third most visited museum in the world.
 Opened in 1839.
 The 46 396 m² gallery contains 2500 paintings from different eras.
 The paintings are displayed in chronological order.
 About 6.5 million people visit the gallery annually.
 It offers visitors a full-fledged recreation area with an espresso bar and a cafe.

-location: Trafalgar Square WC2 5DN, London.
+Location: Trafalgar Square WC2 5DN, London.